 - Golf.
 Verbier offers you not only winter sports but also golf.
 Here, a newbie or a pro is welcomed.
 Take a swing and then relax with the views of the beautiful alpine scenery.

 - Have a thermal bath and other wellness activities.
 There are many relaxing things to do in Verbier, perfect to have after a day of hiking and other sports.

-Wengen is a car-free village with nostalgic timber houses and flower-decked chalets.
-These, together with the lush meadows, and stunning mountain views, create an image of heaven – a place on earth we all desire to see.
+What’s so nice about Wengen?
+It is a car-free village with nostalgic timber houses and flower-decked chalets.
+These things in Wengen, together with the lush meadows, and stunning mountain views, create an image of heaven – a place on earth we all desire to see.

 Wengen is the perfect viewing spot of the Lauterbrunnen town down the valley.
 This is a shot of Lauterbrunnen town taken from Wengen on a perfect sunny morning: